awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

 #### Other Limitations

-- Individual objects processed by the solution must be **less than 8GB**
+- Decompressed individual objects be able to smaller than the specified Fargate task memory limit (`DeletionTaskMemory`) when launching the stack
 - The bucket targeted by a data mapper must be in the same region as the Amazon S3 Find and Forget deployment
 - S3 Objects encrypted with SSE-C are not supported